A Bayesian Approach for Characterizing and Mitigating Gate and Measurement Errors: Error Models

 where

-$A_{ij}\in [0,1], r_i\in [0,1], \tilde r_i\in [0,1]$.
-We aim to identify $r$, but, in practice, we only have $\rtilde$ which is the probability vector characterizing the observed results from repeated experiments.
+$A_{ij}\in [0,1], r_i\in [0,1], \tilde r_i\in [0,1]$ by introducing the \textit{independence of measurement errors across qubits}.
+We aim to identify $r$, but, in practice, we only have $\rtilde$ which is the probability vector characterizing the observed results from repeated measurements.
 Note that $A$ is a nonnegative left stochastic matrix (i.e., each column sums to 1), so if $r \geq 0$ and its entries sums to 1, $\rtilde \geq 0$ and its entries also sums to 1.